pedrofeijao/RINGO/README.md

 #### Test pipeline

 You can run all scripts on RINGO using the `test_all.sh` script, that simulates a new dataset, generates adjacency weights, using also DeClone if available, runs RINGO with custom weights and with DeClone weights and runs SCJ small phylogeny (Biller et al., 2013).
-It also tries to run two other ancestral reconstruction methods: [MGRA](https://github.com/ablab/mgra) (Avdeyev et al., 2016) and [PhySca](https://github.com/nluhmann/PhySca) (Luhmann et al., 2016).
+It also tries to run two other ancestral reconstruction methods if they are installed: [MGRA](https://github.com/ablab/mgra) (Avdeyev et al., 2016) and [PhySca](https://github.com/nluhmann/PhySca) (Luhmann et al., 2016).
 At the end, it outputs a table with the quality reconstruction results.
 Just run:
 ```
 ./test_all.sh
 ```